kiboko-labs/etl/docs/extractors.md

 `IteratorExtractor`
 -------------------

-Read data from an iterator.
+Use the iterator extractor to read data from an iterator, each item will be considered as a line.

 ```php
 <?php